josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

   Svelte is much closer to the beautifully uncomplicated HTML, CSS and JavaScript of the web, which means you don't often _need_ to go looking for a package that, say, plays nice with your framework's hooks or lifecycle methods.
 Plus, many of the features you'd need a package for in other frameworks come baked in (motion, scoped CSS, and state management being the biggest examples).

-2. **Svelte is extremely compatible with vanilla JavaScript packages.** This means that while, yes, Svelte's ecosystem of packages and plugins is comparatively small, it can often benefit from and easily use _any_ framework-agnostic package—which is a pretty massive portion of the packages out there.
+2. **Svelte is extremely compatible with vanilla JavaScript packages.** This means that while, yes, Svelte's ecosystem of packages and plugins is comparatively small, it can often benefit from and easily use _any_ framework-agnostic package--which is a pretty massive portion of the packages out there.

 3. **Even when you _do_ need to build something yourself, SvelteKit makes it comparatively simple.** One example: previously, I was using an RSS plugin with Gridsome, but no such package exists for SvelteKit.

   A quick web search, however, was all it took to find a very easy way to code my own XML feed endpoint in minutes, with no dependencies, in under 40 lines of code.

-### Svelte's ecosystem is in a tricky place
+### Svelte's ecosystem is in a tricky place right now

 One other thing to know at this point in SvelteKit's existence is that it's actually the _second_ stab at a Svelte app framework; [Sapper](https://sapper.svelte.dev/) was the first.

 Sapper never seemed as big as SvelteKit does now, but it's been deprecated in favor of SvelteKit, and there's still some confusion that arises when searching online for code solutions in the space.

-SvelteKit doesn't always work exactly the same as Svelte _or_ Sapper by default (largely because Svelte and Sapper both have a Rollup config—Rollup being the bundler that powers Svelte—where SvelteKit has its own config file).
+SvelteKit doesn't always work exactly the same as Svelte _or_ Sapper by default (largely because Svelte and Sapper both have a Rollup config--Rollup being the bundler that powers Svelte--where SvelteKit has its own config file).
 So a lot of the examples and answers you come across related to setting up configuration are likely to either need some syntax adjustment, or just not work exactly as expected.
 (This doesn't apply to Svelte itself so much as to SvelteKit and its unique configurations.)

 ## Wrapup: would I use SvelteKit again?

 For just about any project, **yes**, I would use SvelteKit again in a heartbeat.

-Even though it's still technically pre-1.0, SvelteKit feels very solid—much more so than other pre-1.0 frameworks I've tried—_and_ it's a delight to work with.
+Even though it's still technically pre-1.0, SvelteKit feels very solid--much more so than other pre-1.0 frameworks I've tried--_and_ it's a delight to work with.
 The adapters allow you to tailor your input to any output you like, and the scope of things you can build with it is impressively vast.
 Plus, it's likely to be smaller and faster than whatever else you might have chosen, and with even betted developer experience.

 As mentioned, it's still early days for SvelteKit, so there are still some areas where its established solutions may not be as robust as with other frameworks.
 So I'll say that if I were starting up a new project today and _knew_ for sure right off the bat that I'd need a wide range of third-party plugins or packages, I _might_ lean more towards Nuxt for that at this specific point in time.

-It's hard to imagine SvelteKit _not_ becoming the #1 go-to in all cases in the near future, however—especially knowing it only came out of closed beta a matter of months ago.
+It's hard to imagine SvelteKit _not_ becoming the #1 go-to in all cases in the near future, however--especially knowing it only came out of closed beta a matter of months ago.